mulu14/midport-query-application/MULTI_TENANT_SETUP.md

 ```

 Test the connection:

 ```bash
 curl -X POST http://localhost:3000/api/tenants/[tenant_id]/test-connection
 ```

 This completes the multi-tenant ION API credential management setup.
-You can now manage multiple tenant configurations securely and switch between them dynamically in your application.
+You can now manage multiple tenant configurations securely and switch between them dynamically in your application